-The topic of energy is on everyone's lips - be it in the discussion about global warming and climate protection or in relation to securing the energy supply with regard to the challenges of our future.
-The interactive exhibition "Experience Energy!" conveys the general topic of energy as well as that of energy supply in specific and is aimed at young and old.
-Learn about the relevant connections, observe your own energy consumption and take a look at the future of our energy supply.
+The topic of energy is on everyone's lips - whether in the discussion about global warming and climate protection or in relation to securing the energy supply in view of the challenges of our future.
+The interactive exhibition "Experience Energy!" offers exciting insights into the topic for young and old.
+Learn about the different forms of energy, observe your energy use in everyday life and take a look at the energy future 2050.